 - Meanwhile, prepare a steamer or a large pot with a lid for steaming the dhokla.

-- Put a metal ring or trivet in the center of the pot or steamer and pour 3 to 4 cups of water.
+- Place a metal ring or trivet in the center of the pot or steamer, then pour 3 to 4 cups of water.

 - Grease the pan with the oil in which you will steam the dhokla.